-- Holiday catalog A file that can be used when working with time schedules with rules Weekly to change which day of the week specific dates should be counted as, for example Christmas Day should be counted as a Sunday regardless of which day of the week it falls on. - I/O-channels Software representations of real inputs and outputs, and allows you to set scale factors, offset and conversion functions for sensors and actuators. - Logs Store values from selected channels with set intervals.
+- Holiday catalogue A function usable when working with time schedules.
+This takes into account weekdays that count as Saturdays and Sundays due to holidays. - I/O-channels Software representations of real inputs and outputs, and allows you to set scale factors, offset and conversion functions for sensors and actuators. - Logs Store values from selected channels with set intervals.
 Logged data can be displayed as a plot or exported as a table. - Messages Created by script and is stored in the alarm history.
 An example of a message is that the system has changed into summer operation. - Modbus A protocol that is used to communicate between different units.
 Values are ordered in numbered registers, which can be read and written by a master. - Node tree Contains all the elements in the system arranged in a hierarchical order.
 If you open an application, you can view what's in it, and further, if you fold out a subapplication, you can view what's in the subapplication. - Overview Provides a quick overview of the plant.
 You can add present values, alarms and more to this picture.
 It also allows easy resource editing. - Parameters Store values that are named and set by the user. - Periodic log This is a log that measures with certain intervals (1 second, 2 seconds, 15 seconds, 1 minute, 5 minutes, 15 minutes, 1 hour or 12 hours).
 These can measure momentary values, mean value, max value, min value or a sum of a certain period. - Register A type of Modbus register; one register is a 16 bits word. - Sensors and actuators Physical units that are connected to inputs and outputs. - Smart log A log that compresses the data that comes in.
 Second values are converted to minute values and so on.
 This allows you to store data for a longer period. - Summary A view with selected channels, parameters, alarms, alarm groups, curves, time schedules and databases.
 Here you can see their values and change their settings. - System backup (full backup) A backup containing all of the system's settings and data logs, including network settings and users. - Time schedules Used to set when something should be active or inactive.
 You can add rules that can be repeated weekly, monthly, early or with a free adjustable interval.
 You can also select not to repeat the rule at all or only set for a specific date. - Universal input Inputs that measure different kind of quantities (resistance, current and voltage).